KhanhHua2102/Monetize.ai/README.md

 - Change user’s information in settings page
 - Upload profile picture
 - Change to Dark mode
+- Create a base legit financial knowledge for more accure chatbot answers
+- More features comming soon..

 See the [open issues](https://github.com/KhanhHua2102/CITS3403-Project/issues) for a full list of proposed features (and known issues).